Refugee-Learning-Accelerator/rla-course-central/challenge1/project.md

 ## Description

 * Demo: https://youtu.be/WZwXDnjOeR8
-* code: zip file uploaded https://youtu.be/PEgG_Dy-vkk
+* code explanation: zip file uploaded https://youtu.be/PEgG_Dy-vkk
 * Code: zip fie uploaded: PEDD - backup 20171112.zip
 *
 * The Demo video uploaded on Youtube will show a sunny day scenario where a conversation is happening between a student and the chatbot